lapwinglabs/bare-auth/Readme.md

   The purpose of this server is to simply retrieve user data from 3rd party providers.
 It does not tie into your backend models at all and is not meant to store any user data.

-  This server responds with a [JSON Web Token](http://jwt.io), which you can pass to your API to create, update or verify the User.
-In order for the token to be accepted, the JWT secret must be the same on both servers.

 ## Providers